brianom95/brianom95.github.io/_pages/nwt.md

 permalink: /nwt/
 image: '/images/nwt0.jpeg'
 ---
 There are 42 National Waymarked Trails in Ireland, covering a total of 4,000km.
-You probably already know the waymarkers; they're the black posts with a yellow man.
-These are maintained by local groups, but funded by Sport Ireland.
-One of my long term goals is to hike them all, which has only been done by two people to date.
+You probably already know the waymarkers; they're the black posts with the yellow man.
+The trails are maintained by local groups, but funded by Sport Ireland.
+One of my long term goals is to hike them all, which has only ever been done by two people.

 It began when I hiked a 40km section of the Wicklow Way in July 2018.
 That opened my eyes to the trails that weave around us everyday.
 They've helped me a lot, whether I'm fastpacking with my increasingly ultralight gear, or just needing time in the wild to reset.
 I love the places they take me and the people you meet on the way.